Enrique Vivoni: Career in research and leadership

-Vivoni currently serves as the Associate Dean of the Graduate College at Arizona State University, and is also a professor in the School of Earth and Space Exploration and the School of Sustainable Engineering and the Built Environment.
+Vivoni currently serves as the director of the Center for Hydrologic Innovations at Arizona State University, and is also the Fulton Professor of Hydrosystems Engineering in the School of Sustainable Engineering and the Built Environment.
+He was formerly associate dean of the Graduate College.
 He previously served as an associate professor at New Mexico Institute of Mining and Technology from 2003 to 2009.
-In his capacity as Associate Dean, he has focused on thought leadership on US-Mexico education, on supporting postdoctoral researchers and international graduate students, and on interdisciplinary efforts to mobilize knowledge.
+In his capacity as associate dean, he focused on thought leadership on US-Mexico education, on supporting postdoctoral researchers and international graduate students, and on interdisciplinary efforts to mobilize knowledge.

+At the Center for Hydrologic Innovations, he has developed tools and technologies that enable collaboration and improved decision making in the water resources sector.
+His work has supported the Salt River Project, Central Arizona Project, and Arizona Department of Environmental Quality, among other environmental and water agencies in the region.